Rudolf Bahro: The Alternative

 The introduction begins with the premise that the Communist movement did not lead to the theoretically expected situation, but instead continued on the capitalist path with only superficial changes.
 "Alienation and the subaltern mentality of the working masses continue on a new level."
 The book analyzes the reasons for this, and offers solutions.

 The first part is a historical analysis of the development of socialism in the Soviet Union.
 Bahro concludes that in the Soviet Union (and, consequently, also in countries such as the GDR) not the theoretically expected socialism but a form of proto-socialism had emerged.
 For the reason, he posits that at the time of the October Revolution the Soviet Union was far from the stage of development presumed in Marx's theory of history.
 Nevertheless, the path chosen by Lenin was correct.
 Bahro regards Stalin's subsequent massive industrialization as a necessary development, justifying the party purge as inevitable.

 In the second part, Bahro analyzes the existing social system, which he believes was incorrectly called "real socialism" when in reality it was still a class society.
-He detailed how this society worked, and argues that this provided the rationale for the observed economic stagnation.
+He details how this society worked, and argues that this provided the rationale for the observed economic stagnation.

-In the third part, he developed solutions, including a call for a new revolution which would transform not only the social circumstances but the people.
+In the third part, he develops solutions, including a call for a new revolution which would transform not only the social circumstances but the people.
 Its intention is to overcome the subaltern mentality, the "form of existence and way of thinking of ordinary people."
-He demanded the abolition of the division of labor; all should participate in science, art and menial work.
+He demands the abolition of the division of labor; all should participate in science, art and menial work.